yaymukund/yaymukund.github.io/source/_posts/2014-04-21-emberjs-sessions-without-injections.markdown

 ## Bonus! - Adding an authenticated route

-Now that you have authentication, you can easily restrict access to parts of your application:
+With these routes in place, it's simple to restrict access to parts of the
+application:

 ```javascript app/routes/members-only.js
 export default Ember.Route.extend({